Solomon Islands at the 1984 Summer Olympics

-The Solomon Islands sent a delegation to compete in the Olympic Games for the first time at the 1984 Summer Olympics in Los Angeles, United States from 28 July to 12 August 1984.
+Solomon Islands sent a delegation to compete in the Olympic Games for the first time at the 1984 Summer Olympics in Los Angeles, United States from 28 July to 12 August 1984.
 The delegation consisted of three athletes: track and field competitors Charlie Oliver and Johnson Kere, and weightlifter Leslie Ata.
-Kere took part in the men'[s 100 meters and Oliver was an entrant in the men's 800 meters.
+Kere took part in the men's 100 metres and Oliver was an entrant in the men's 800 metres.
 Neither of the track and field athletes advanced beyond their heats, and Ata placed 16th in the men's lightweight event.

 Background

 The National Olympic Committee of Solomon Islands was recognized by the International Olympic Committee on 31 December 1982.
 These 1984 Olympics were, accordingly, their first participation in Olympic competition.
 The 1984 Summer Olympics were held in Los Angeles from 28 July to 12 August 1984; a total of 6,829 athletes representing 140 countries took part.
 The Solomon Islands delegation to Los Angeles consisted of three athletes, track and field competitors Charlie Oliver and Johnson Kere, as well as weightlifter Leslie Ata.